zephyrproject-rtos/zephyr/doc/develop/test/twister.rst

         automation setup based on "fixture" keyword.
 Some sample fixture names are i2c_hts221, i2c_bme280, i2c_FRAM, ble_fw and gpio_loop.

-        Only one fixture can be defined per testcase.
+        Only one fixture can be defined per testcase and the fixture name has to be unique across all tests in the test suite.

     pytest_root: <pytest directory> (default pytest)
         Specify a pytest directory which need to execute when test case begin to running,